-In 2022 we also saw a number of successful exits in Ukrainian product companies.
-The most noticeable among them was the acquisition by Mythical Games of Ukrainian DMarket.
-The latter, evaluated at USD50 million, is the cross-chain marketplace to trade NFTs and virtual items.
+In 2023 the authors also saw a number of successful exits in Ukrainian product companies.
+The most noticeable among them was the acquisition of ClickDealer by Digital Media Solutions.
+The latter, evaluated at USD45 million, is a provider of digital advertisement solutions.